 Inside the Zane Grey museum in Lackawaxen PA, there are a couple of photos Grey took that make me extremely envious.
 One is him in 1920 sitting under Rainbow Bridge—which is a park site that I honestly can’t figure out how to visit—, and another is of his three masted schooner Fisherman in 1932, on one of his many adventures at sea.
 Grey introduced the world to the great American West, writing dozens of novels selling millions of copies in several languages along with movie and TV adaptations.
 I consider myself a bit of a traveler now, but many times I’ve reached a remote place, only to find that Grey beat me there by 100 years, on horseback or by boat.
 My grandfather and uncle inspired me with their travel stories, and I now have their journals of their trips out west with me to compare notes (thanks Nim!).
 I also have a decent collection of Zane Grey ebooks, although I read them mostly for the journey descriptions.
 Zane and his wife loved this place on the Delaware River, and I’m sure he’d have loved to see so many people taking their families out on small boats right off his front porch.

 This is the middle of the river, in the middle of the park, in between the upper and lower sections of river, between Pennsylvania and New Jersey.
 Fortunately, it was calm enough that I got a mostly undistorted panorama, but there are a few fun class I rapids on the 10 mile section I paddled from Bushkill Access to Springfield Beach ($10 parking).
 The river is gorgeous, and I saw at least a half dozen bald eagles.
 It was surprisingly easy to catch the free hourly summer weekend ‘river runner’ shuttle to bring my kayak upstream.
-The driver let me bring mine inside folded, but other paddlers I saw put theirs on the canoe/kayak trailer.
+The driver let me bring mine inside folded, but other paddlers I saw put their boats on the canoe/kayak trailer.

 The bus is also called the ‘Pocono Pony’, and it’s a lot of fun to chat with other riders.
 I was bragging about how many parks I had visited, when the guy next to me said he had been to all of them.
 He’s a riot, and he was on TV for #413.
 We chatted on the bus & river and compared notes.
 Well, mostly he chatted.
 In his old job, I think the conversations were mostly one-sided, since he’s a dentist.
 I enjoy meeting interesting folks, especially when they’ve got a great sense of humor and can teach me more about our parks.